Easy RISC-V

 Although we can write some very basic functions now, there are still a few problems:

-Clearly, both would require using the memory somehow.
+Clearly, both would require using memory somehow.
 We can feed two birds with one scone by using memory in a structured way: The stack.

 Unlike some other architectures, the sp register is not really special in any way.
 But just like how we can designate how a0 is used, we can have some conventions about how sp is supposed to be used: